dask-contrib/dask-sql/docs/pages/sql.rst

 With the ``persist`` parameter, it can be controlled if the data should be cached or re-read for every SQL query.
 The additional parameters are passed to the call to ``read_<format>``.
+If you omit the format argument, it will be deduced from the file name extension.
+More ways to load data can be found in :ref:`data_input`.

 Implemented operations